itsmitch/homework/README.md

 Here is where I will be uploading all my homework code.

-Hopefully I learn how to code.
+Hopefully I'll learn how to code.